ErnestIpekchyan/auto-rest-models/README.md

-# auto-rest-models
+# Auto-Rest-Models
-REST API for all models in project
+Provides automatic REST API for models in Django project